hoxfon/react-native-twilio-programmable-voice/README.md

 - https://github.com/twilio/voice-quickstart-android
 - https://github.com/twilio/voice-quickstart-ios

-_If you want to contribute please consider helping on this project._
+_If you want to contribute please consider helping on this project.
+[Click here for more information](https://github.com/hoxfon/react-native-twilio-programmable-voice/issues/158)._

 ### Project 2